arogozhnikov/arogozhnikov.github.io/_posts/2026-02-01-protein-lms.markdown

 1. Employ huge curated dataset (PPA-1) that combines genomic and metagenomic sources and excludes fragments.
 2. Model is trained on left-to-right, right-to-left and span infilling objectives (finally!).
 Then aligned on downstream tasks using IRPO &mdash; modification of DPO.

-Results: non-aligned perfomance frequently peaks at ~3B, aligned performance usually still improves.
+Results: non-aligned performance frequently peaks at ~3B, aligned performance usually still improves.
-Larger models can generate proteins from more clusters, with tiny implevements in expression.
+Larger models can generate proteins from more clusters, with tiny improvements in expression.

 Exact numbers on proteinGYM aren't impressive, but overall dynamics after alignment looks encouraging.